If you are like me – getting a cell phone every time a new one comes out – you probably have a big box full of old phones in your basement.

 The feature I like most is that it is able to consolidate all offers for your items from various buyers.
 The alternative is to scan the internet to check and compare prices, which obviously going to cost you precious time.

 They also have a rating system for their buyers, so you can check how individual buyers rank in their day-to-day transactions with other sellers.
-That may in one-way or another, help you to make decision on which buyer to sell to.
+That may in one way or another help you to make a decision on which buyer to sell to.

 Personally, I have never come across a lousy buyer here, but I have read some comments on seemingly nasty buyers on uSell.
 So due diligence is called for, especially when you are thinking of selling more costly items.

-How Much Can You Sell Your Cell Phone for?
+How Much Can You Sell Your Phone for?

-It depends on make, model, carrier, and of course the condition of your phone.
+It depends on the make, model, carrier, and of course the condition of your phone.

 The lowest amount I have gotten was $22.05 for a “Damaged” Apple iPhone 4 16GB with AT&T as the carrier.
 And the most cash I have gotten was $218.83 for a “Good” Apple iPhone 5s 32GB.